Coronavirus death toll rises by 44 in state, by 9 in Palm Beach County

 National data

-Five states reported additional deaths in triple figures Tuesday, compared with two on Monday.
+Four states reported additional deaths in triple figures Wednesday, compared with five Tuesday.

-No. 1 New York reported the most deaths -- 168 -- compared with 155 to move to 28,636.
+No. 1 New York reported the most -- 168 -- the same as Tuesday to move to 28,816.
 A few weeks ago, nearly 800 deaths were reported in one day in the state.

-Illinois reported a state-record 145 deaths Tuesday -- the second most in the nation -- after 57 Monday to climb to 4,379 in sixth place.
+Neighboring New Jersey had the second-most deaths, 156 after 143 the day before, for second place with 10,747.
+Illinois reported 146 deaths -- one more than the record set Tuesday -- to climb to 4,525 in sixth place.
+No. 3 Massachusetts added 128 deaths after 76 Tuesday for a total of 6,066.

-Georgia is in 14th place with an increase of 26 after 40 Monday.
-Washington, which was the original epicenter in the United States, dropped to 18th behind Virginia, reporting 10 more deaths Monday to reach 1,029 as well as 129 more cases.
+Georgia is in 14th place with an increase of 22 after 26 Tuesday.
+No. 18 Washington, which was the original epicenter in the United States, is in 18th behind Virginia, reporting 7 more deaths to reach 1,036 as well as 182 more cases.

 One week ago Wednesday in the United States, there were 85,540 deaths, two weeks ago there were 74,799, three weeks ago 61,655, four weeks ago 47,894, five weeks ago 32,712, six weeks ago 17,691, seven weeks ago 6,394, eight weeks ago 1,260, nine weeks ago 170, 10 weeks ago 38, 11 weeks ago 9 and 11 weeks ago none.